Language Guide (proto 2)

 }

-• The first line of the file specifies that you’re using proto2 syntax.
-This must be the first non-empty, non-comment line of the file.
+• The first line of the file specifies that you’re using the proto2 revision of the protobuf language spec.

 • The SearchRequest message definition specifies three fields (name/value pairs), one for each piece of data that you want to include in this type of message.
 Each field has a name and a type.